eriche2016/eriche2016.github.io/_pages/about.md

 News
+- - **[May.
+2025]**: Our work on "Dynamic Expert Routing for Unsupervised Continual Anomaly Detection" is accepted to IEEE Transactions on Industrial Informatics (url soon).
+Congratulations to Yuxuan Cai.
 - **[Apr.
 2025]**: One paper "From Individual to Universal: Regularized Multi-view Joint  Representation for  Multi-view Subspace-Preserving Recovery" has been accepted to IJCAI 2025.
 Congratulations to Libin Wang and Yulong Wang.
 - **[Apr.
 2025]**: One paper "TeDA: Boosting Vision-Lanuage Models for Zero-Shot 3D Object Retrieval via Testing-time Distribution Alignment" has been accepted to ICMR2025 Full Paper track.
 Congratulations to Zhichuan Wang.
 - **[Apr.
 2025]**: One paper "CLIP-AdaM: Adapting Multi-view CLIP for Open-set 3D Object Retrieval" has been accepted to SIGIR 2025 Full Papers track.
 Congratulations to Liang Ma.